gitter-badger/grow-controller-Rpi/README.md

 the rest of the project will be completed with electronics engineering

 ***********************************************************************************
+##NOTE
+#lastest raspbian ssh server is off by default(STUPID)
+#and change passwd is only one enter attempt(STUPID)
+#Are the devs of Raspbian, NOOBS , yes

 Raspberry Pi Zero v1.3

 using OS: Raspbian jessie lite